4awpawz/buster/README.md

     npm install -g @4awpawz/buster

 ## operational directives
-Buster uses a concept called *Operational Directives*, abbreviated *ods*, to direct the operation it performs for a given file.
+Buster employs a concept called *Operational Directives*, abbreviated *ods*, to direct the operations it performs on files.
 Each operational directive is comprised of 3 parts, as in *'input:operation:output'*:

-1. input - an absolute or relative path to one or more files.
+1. input - a relative path to one or more files.
 Supports *globs/wildcard* patterns.

-2. operation - a number, enclosed by colons (e.g. ":1:"), in the range of 1 to 3, which is used to indicate the operation that Buster is to perform on the file(s) identified by item 1 above.
-This number can be one of the following:
+2. operation - a number, surrounded by colons (e.g. ":1:"), in the range of 1 to 3, which is used to indicate the set of *actions* that Buster performs on the file(s) identified by item 1 above.
+The following 3 operations are currently supported:

     * :1: - Instructs Buster to create a copy of each input file using MD5 hash-based file names.
 The copied file's name will be *[original file name].[some hash value].[original file type]* (e.g. `cat.[some hash value].jpg`).